Jax-Core/ModularClocks/README.md

   - Finally, restart Rainmeter and your plugin will be activated.

 #### Choosing Presets:
-Follow the steps outlined below to setup custom video backgrounds:
+Follow the steps outlined below to setup custom clock presets:

-1. Open Core and head over to the **Modules** section.
+1. Open Core and head over to the **Desktop** section.
 2. Select **ModularClocks** from the list and proceed to the **Appearance** tab.
 3. Under **Clock Style** choose a preset that tickles your fancy.
 4. The clock style will be changed if you refresh **ModularClocks** by deactivating and activating the toggle on the bottom left.